Isaac H. Elliott: Post-War Career

 Elliott returned to Illinois to become the treasurer of Bureau County from 1865 to 1867.
 On December 17, 1867, Elliott married Elizabeth Sherman Denham and they had 4 children, John Lovejoy, Richard Storrs, Walter White and Roger Sherman.
+He returned to farming in Bureau County.
 Elliott was nominated for a Liberal Republican candidate for Congress in 1874 but was "very properly defeated".
 From 1880 to 1884, Elliott re-enlisted in the United States Army as the Adjutant general of Illinois and became a member of the Loyal Legion around this time.
 In 1894, Elliott moved to Roswell, New Mexico where he worked as a farmer and rancher.
 Elliott died on December 3, 1922, at White Plains, New York and was buried at Mount Pleasant Cemetery.